andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/SQL /README.md

 The "**Hourly Trends**" visuals explore fluctuations in activity throughout the day, spotlighting:

 + **Casual User Key Findings**:
    - Casual users demonstrate diverse engagement with the platform throughout the day, with ride counts peaking during late morning and early afternoon hours, notably at 11 AM through 1 PM.
 This suggests a preference for midday leisure activities or recreational outings, aligning with the tendency for longer average ride durations during these hours.
 The peak in ride counts at 5 PM further indicates the utilization of bike rides for post-work relaxation or social activities.
 Conversely, ride counts taper off during early morning hours, indicating a lower propensity for engagement in bike rides for commuting or early morning activities.
-The fluctuations in both ride counts and average ride durations throughout the day underscore the flexible and spontaneous nature of casual user behavior, with rides often being influenced by recreational opportunities and leisurely pursuits.
+The fluctuations in both ride counts and average ride durations throughout the day underscored the flexible and spontaneous nature of casual user behavior, with rides often being influenced by recreational opportunities and leisurely pursuits.
 + **Member User Key Findings**:
    - Member users exhibit more consistent and predictable patterns in engagement with the platform, with ride counts steadily increasing during morning hours and peaking during the evening rush hour, notably at 5 PM.
 This consistent trend suggests that member users predominantly utilize the platform for commuting or daily travel needs, aligning bike rides with typical workday schedules.
 The peak in ride counts during evening hours reflects reliance on bike-sharing services as a convenient and efficient mode of transportation for the commute home or for post-work errands and activities.
 Furthermore, the relatively stable average ride durations and distances throughout the day indicate a practical approach to bike rides among member users, emphasizing practicality and efficiency in transportation choices.